 Easily the most exciting bonus to the Big Five, bull sharks are opportunistic predators easily attracted to feeding events.
 They can also be seen off the coast of Bimini, close to the region's mangrove forests.
 This species prefers brackish water and low visibility, so they often enter the local marina – where the legendary "bull run" takes place.
 This is one of the few opportunities for caged shark diving in the Bahamas.

 Get in touch with our travel experts.
-Our team is standing by to help you plan and prepare for your trip, offering up-to-date travel advice and information.
+Our team is standing by to help you plan and prepare for your trip, and offer up-to-date travel advice and information.